Child arrangements during Christmas

 Stick to the plan

-This year will require a certain level of flexibility and last-minute changes as lockdown restrictions are not clear, but where possible, it is important that, whatever arrangements you come to, you both stick to the plan.
+This year may require a certain level of flexibility, but where possible, it is important that, whatever arrangements you come to, you both stick to the plan.

 Last-minute changes can cause feelings of disruption and uncertainty for children.
 And, whilst flexibility is an essential part of positive child arrangements, it is important to maintain consistency and provide stability.